adr1enbe4udou1n/blog/content/posts/14-build-your-kubernetes-cluster-part-5/index.md

 Build your self-hosted Kubernetes cluster and be free from any SaaS solutions by following this opinionated guide 🎉
 {{< /lead >}}

-1. Add monitor-01
+1. Build and deploy simple blog
-2. Prometheus Stack
+2. Analytics with Umami
-3. Loki / Promtail
+3. Redmine
-4. Grafana
+4. NocoDB
-5. Services Monitor & Dashboards
+5. n8n

-## 4th check ✅
+## 5th check ✅

-We now have a full monitoring suite !
-Go [next part]({{< ref "/posts/15-build-your-kubernetes-cluster-part-6" >}}) to finally use our cluster with some real apps, including some well known low-code tools !
+We now have testing proper app deployment in a GitOps way.
+In real world situation, we should have a full monitoring suite, see [next part]({{< ref "/posts/15-build-your-kubernetes-cluster-part-6" >}}) for complete monitoring and logging stack.